-Is the current inventory situation at Barnes Group (NYS: B) out of line?
+Is the current inventory situation at Baxter International (NYS: BAX) out of line?
 To figure that out, start by comparing the company's figures to those from peers and competitors:

-How is Barnes Group doing by this quick checkup?
+How is Baxter International doing by this quick checkup?
 At first glance, OK, it seems.
-Trailing-12-month revenue increased 13.3%, and inventory increased 16.8%.
-Over the sequential quarterly period, the trend looks OK but not great.
-Revenue grew 2.9%, and inventory grew 5.8%.
+Trailing-12-month revenue increased 6.3%, and inventory increased 11.1%.
+Over the sequential quarterly period, the trend looks healthy.
+Revenue grew 7.7%, and inventory grew 5.2%.

 I don't stop my checkup there, because the type of inventory can matter even more than the overall quantity.
 There's even one type of inventory bulge we sometimes like to see.
 You can check for it by examining the quarterly filings to evaluate the different kinds of inventory: raw materials, work-in-progress inventory, and finished goods.

 A company ramping up for increased demand may increase raw materials and work-in-progress inventory at a faster rate when it expects robust future growth.
 As such, we might consider oversized growth in those categories to offer a clue to a brighter future, and a clue that most other investors will miss.
 We call it "positive inventory divergence."

 On the other hand, if we see a big increase in finished goods, that often means product isn't moving as well as expected, and it's time to hunker down with the filings and conference calls to find out why.

 What's going on with the inventory at Baxter International?
 I chart the details below for both quarterly and 12-month periods.